abborg/abborg.github.io/_posts/2017-06-09-nothingness-in-C#-and-VB.markdown

 A Safe Solution
 ---------------
-If casting from `Nothing` to C# types, there is a simple and safe way to generically cast between nothing and both reference and value types.
-Using a generic type, a function can be written that will either cast between the types or return the default value for the desired type.
+If casting from `Nothing` to C# types, there is a simple and safe way to generically cast between nothing and value types.
+Using a generic type, a function can be written that will either cast between the types or return the default value for the desired value type.
 One such generic function can be seen below; though, in order to perfrom conversions from one reference type to another, there must still be an explicitly defined casting function - this generic cast function cannot avoid that necessity.

 {% highlight C# linenos %}
 T TryGetValueOrDefault<T>(Object val) {
-	if(T is Nullable){
-		return val;
-	}
 	if(val != null){
 	 	if (val is Enum && !Enum.IsDefined(typeof(T), val))) default(T);